DME-MAC Review of Therapeutic Shoes Found 94% Error Rate

 h.
 Obtain, initial/sign, date (prior to or on the same day as signing the certification statement), and indicate agreement with information from the medical records of an in-person visit with a podiatrist, other M.D or D.O., physician assistant, nurse practitioner, or clinical nurse specialist that is within 6 months prior to delivery of the shoes/inserts, and that documents one of more of criteria a – f.

-Note: The certification statement is not sufficient to meet the requirement for documentation in the medical record.
+Note: The certification statement is not sufficient to meet the requirement.